lopezpdvn/lopezpdvn.github.io/_drafts/august-2015-in-review.md

 and environments to implement partially or completely, therefore reducing design efforts in such programs and environments.

-Syspol will describe resources that a program module or environment should provide in order to be Syspol-compliant, including environments variables and scripts/commands.
-Patterns for common services will also be defined, for example logging, program configuration, input and output, etc.  A program or a system can seek to implement certain features of Syspol, instead of having to implement it completely.
+Syspol will describe resources that an environment or program module should provide in order to be Syspol-compliant, including environments variables and scripts/commands.
+Patterns for common services will also be defined, for example logging, program configuration, input and output, etc.  A program or system can seek to implement certain features of Syspol instead of having to implement it completely.

 During the initial phase of project Syspol I expect that most policies will be